 The worst part is, we're now paying more for games that aren't finished.
 How can companies get away with this?

 Fallout 76 is another notorious example of this new trend.

 Upon release, it was riddled with bugs.
 Bethesda promised to fix the problems, but the game is still far from perfect.
 Players continue to experience glitches and server issues even today.

 We can't let publishers mislead us anymore.
 When we purchase a game, it should be complete and polished and worthy of its price tag.
 This is a good reason to start being a "patient gamer"!

 Lack of Risk-Taking

 When AAA publishers stumble upon success, they end up milking franchises dry.
 Even games as old as Crash Bandicoot are getting remakes because AAA publishers love feeding off nostalgia, and more and more game publishers are jumping on this bandwagon.

 Nintendo is one of the most recent offenders of this trend.
-Not only does Nintendo regularly re-release old games (like The Legend of Zelda), but they also re-release games that originated in other game studios (i.e. Spyro Reignited Trilogy).
-It’s as if Nintendo has run out of creativity.
+Not only does Nintendo regularly re-release old games (like The Legend of Zelda), but they also re-release games that weren't even their own (i.e. Spyro Reignited Trilogy).

 AAA Games Are Bound to Fail

-Retro games are the way to go if you don't want to deal with microtransactions or incomplete games.
-That’s just one of the reasons why I prefer retro games over new ones.
+Indie games and retro games are the way to go if you don't want to deal with microtransactions or incomplete games.